davidalouani/qPCRdeepNet/README.md

 # qPCRdeepNet

-Building and running the qPCRdeepNet docker image:
+Building and running qPCRdeepNet docker image:

-1) create a folder where you will have you images, e.g.:
+1) Create a folder where you will have you images, e.g.:
     /home/johnsmith/myimages.
 This folder needs to have 2 subfolders: input and output i.e.: /home/johnsmith/myimages/input    &  /home/johnsmith/myimages/output

-2) copy your images to /home/johnsmith/myimages/input/
+2) Copy your images to /home/johnsmith/myimages/input/
+   note: images must be in (.png) format.
+The image size needs to be 299x299 pixels, otherwise the code will resize it to 299x299 pixels.

 3) Download the qPCRdeepNet repository from GitHub